“The curious paradox is that when I accept myself just as I am, then I can change.” – Carl Rogers

 My job is to help you improve your quality of life.

 I believe that the therapeutic relationship is the primary vehicle for change and growth.
 I use a client-centered and strength-based approach.
+In addition to adhering to the American Counseling Association’s code of ethics, I also follow the Clinical Practice Guidelines for Working With People with Kink Interests.
+(You can find the detailed version here and the short version here.)
 I am committed to creating an environment in which you can feel safe, heard, and understood.
 Using this relationship as the foundation for therapy, I seek to assist you in achieving insight and growth.
 I believe that you are the expert of your own life, and that my role is to hold space for you and facilitate the discovery of your own strengths.

 I tailor my use of interventions and theories to every individual client, as each person comes in with their own unique background, strengths, needs, relationships, and goals.
-I generally practice with a mix of Mindfulness-based Cognitive Therapy, Cognitive Behavioral Therapy, and Family Systems Theory.
-I believe it is important to understand the cyclical relationship between thoughts, feelings, and actions, and to practice mindfulness and acceptance in order to best cope with the challenges in our lives.
-Delving into and understanding past relationships can be essential to understanding and working on our present relationships; I will meet you where you are.
+I generally practice with a mix of Mindfulness-based Cognitive Therapy and the Internal Family Systems modality.
+I believe it is important to understand the cyclical relationship between thoughts, feelings, and behaviors, and to practice mindfulness and acceptance in order to best cope with the challenges in our lives.
+My work with clients often focuses on increasing self-compassion and generally improving the client’s relationship with themselves.
+I find that delving into and understanding past relationships can be essential to understanding and working on our present relationships; I will meet you where you are.